-Keep in mind, those are just tablespoon amounts.
-Who adds just that?
+Keep in mind, those are just tablespoon amounts of condiments.
+And who adds just that?
 I certainly didn't.
-And what about gravy?
+And what about the gravy?

 Regarding calorically dense foods (e.g. animal products, highly processed/refined foods, foods with added fats/oils, etc.) as addictive drugs or poison, helps me avoid consuming them.
 (Rich Roll and Dr. John McDougall)

-Restaurant, buffet and fast food, no matter how "healthy" the options may be, are typically not my friends when trying to lose or maintain a healthy weight.
-To hook customers and to prolong the life of their prepared foods, they cannot help but load it with salt, sugar and fat.
-If I want to eat healthy, it is crucial that I prepare my own meals.
-That way, I control and know what's in the food.
+Restaurant, buffet, and fast food, no matter how "healthy" the options may be, are typically not my friends when trying to lose or maintain a healthy weight.
+To hook customers and to prolong the life of their prepared foods, restaurants cannot help but load their food with salt, sugar and fat.
+If I want to eat healthily, it is crucial that I prepare my own meals.
+That way, I'm in control, and I know what's in the food.

 The "healthiness" of a particular food is not absolute, but relative.

-There's always a healthier option or a healthier way of preparing it.
+There's always a healthier option or a healthier way to prepare it.

 A tall stack of pancakes could be a healthier option than eating several donuts.